-While most of our clients come to us for end-to-end product development, some clients don't find us until they've already begun or completed the design phase.
+Most of our clients come to us for end-to-end product development, some send us an RFP for software development, and other clients don't find us until they've already begun or completed the design phase.
 While we're happy to work with other talented designers, I've noticed that Ventive has a different approach than a designer might take...

 While individual designers and developers are essential contributors to the overall process, successful product development rarely happens in a vacuum of specialists.
 As a full-service agency, Ventive is focused on user-validated requirements and building out an effective minimum viable product (MVP) to find market fit.
 We should never allow product to be driven by design alone!

 “Only build features that your users want.
 It's a simple rule, but it's difficult to get right.
 It takes discipline to ship a bare minimum MVP, and then let your users tell you what to add.” -Andrew Van Hook, Director UX

 In the fast-paced environment of building software, where Lean-Agile principles are touted for their ability to go-to-market first, more efficiently, and most effectively, building out every conceivable screen on mobile and desktop for all primary and secondary stakeholders may not be the best approach.

 Before we begin designing a product, Ventive aims to gain full understanding of the market's needs:

 - Who are we solving it for?